 Nova Scotia's Fire Safety Act adopts the National Fire Code of Canada and imposes fire safety guidelines on the use of fireworks.
 Natural Resources Canada has helpful instructions for the safe use of consumer fireworks, and also issues safety alerts about certain types of fireworks.

-It is against the law to use fireworks in Nova Scotia’s provincial parks, unless you have permission.
-Contact Nova Scotia’s Department of Natural Resources for information about obtaining permission.
+It is against the law to use fireworks in Nova Scotia’s provincial parks, unless you have special permission - which you need to get well in advance.
+Contact Nova Scotia’s Department of Lands and Forestry for information about obtaining permission.
 Municipal by-laws may also prohibit or limit the use of fireworks if it disturbs a residential area.
 For example, noise by-laws in both the Halifax (By-law N-200) and Cape Breton (By-law N-100) regional municipalities make it an offence to unreasonably disturb the peace by setting off fireworks in a residential area at any time; however, fireworks are allowed on certain days, including Canada Day, Natal Day (in HRM) or civic holidays (in CBRM), New Year’s Eve, and recognized religious holidays.
 It is a good idea to check with your neighbours ahead of time before you set off fireworks, so they know when and where you plan to set them off.

 Check with your local municipality about any by-law restrictions on use of consumer fireworks in your community.
 You’ll find contact information for your municipality online at novascotia.ca/dma/government/contact.asp.
 Check Nova Scotia's Office of the Fire Marshal (novascotia.ca/dma/firesafety/) for information about any restrictions, including burn bans.
 If open fires are not permitted in your part of the province, setting off consumer fireworks is not allowed.